-If diffusion studies are new to you, perhaps you’ve been given a diffusion cell study and you have no idea where to begin, please read our Diffusion Testing Fundamentals primer to help you learn what is required for a proper study.
-For further assistance, please call +484-851-3688, email us, or use the form at the right side of this page.
+If diffusion studies are new to you, perhaps you’ve been assigned one and you have no idea where to begin, please read Diffusion Cell Basics for terms, definitions and background information.
+Once you have an idea of how to proceed but feel some additional guidance would be helpful, you can download our Diffusion Testing Fundamentals primer to help you learn what is required for a proper study and begin to design one.
+For comprehensive membrane and selection guidance, please view the following documents:

 Basics for Ordering